The snack struggle is real. But I also know how important it is to offer healthy balanced snacks for kids.

-Being a foodie, I love THIS list with fun combinations of whole foods with healthy all-in-one snacks.
-No need to pack 2-3 separate foods because these snacks contain carbohydrate, protein and fat – in every bite.
+No need to pack 2-3 separate foods because these “all-in-one” balanced snacks contain all the macros in every bite.

 It’s so easy to fall into a rhythm of offering similar foods over and over.
-I recently noticed I was getting a little lazy and uninspired when it came to packing snacks.
-Clementines, avocado, roasted chickpeas, pear, hardboiled eggs were the staples being rotated around throughout the week.
-That gets boring for everyone – and doesn’t help my little ones expand their palate.
+The same staples get rotated around every week.
+But that gets boring for everyone and doesn’t help expand a child’s palate.

 GRAB THIS LIST OF 52 SNACKS THAT KIDS LOVE TO EAT…